Fifth-Order-Ignorant/Baobab/doc/sprint0/process.md

 - How did you make decisions?

-Dividing tasks between ourseleves: we held a meeting and discussed the deliverables.
+Dividing tasks between ourselves:
+We held a meeting and discussed the deliverables.
 There were several volunteers for each task, so no problems came up in that regard.

 Making decisions on the project:
 We discussed options on Discord as they came up and weighed the pros and cons of each alternative.
 If we couldn't reach a quick conclusion through text, we would hold a meeting or ask the instruction team and the product owner.